 - reduce the operating pressure as a corrective or mitigative measure as soon as practicable following its decision, with an explanation as to what was considered in assessing the timing of the practicability of implementation;

-- the approved MOP will be adjusted to the new reduced operating pressure, following CER approval of a long term corrective measure of a reduction in operating pressure as per the proposed plan pursuant to OPR s.42;
+- the approved MOP will be adjusted to the new reduced operating pressure, following CER approval of a long-term corrective measure of a reduction in operating pressure as per the proposed plan pursuant to OPR section 42;

 - increased public communications on the location of the pipeline;

 - installation of structures or materials (e.g., concrete slabs, steel plates) for mechanical damage protection or for protection against other external loads;

 - increased integrity assessments (e.g., in-line inspections), and repairs;